arshadmaryam-stack/roadrunner/README.md

 # Roadrunner: Job Takeover
 Rouadrunner: Job Takeover is an adoptation of a simple aracde-style game.
+It was made for a final project in an introductory python class.

 # description
 A computer science gradute, Matt, finds himself in the job market.
 Help him avoid job applications and beat the boss so he can make money!